DevashishHarsh/DroneRL/README.md

 - Hard: Normal obstacles (default sampling weights) — full difficulty.

 - Auto: Configured to advance stages automatically when the success rate in the current stage exceeds a threshold (e.g., 90%).
+> If using Auto mode, Choose the grid size as "5" for better results.

 ## Training notes